inky03/psych-wiki/docs/creating-a-mod/creating-a-custom-stage.md

 > [!NOTE]
 > For the purposes of softcoded mods, `directory` is entirely useless.

-Lets explain what everything does!
+Let's see what this all means:

 ### defaultZoom
 **Decimal value.** This is the default camera zoom on the stage!
 A value of 1 is equal to 100% zoom.